-The bottom line is, to make jelly, we'll need to crush the grapes well so we can extract the juice.
-You'll need about 5 cups of juice.
+The bottom line is, to make jelly, we will need to crush the grapes well so we can extract the juice.
+You will need about 5 cups of juice.

 If you use a juicer, you can juice the grapes, then skip to step 8.

 Put the grapes in a pot and add enough water to just cover the grapes.
 Put the crushed grapes in a big pot on the stove over medium to high heat (stir often enough to prevent burning) for until it starts to boil, then reduce the heat and simmer for 10 minutes.
 We just want to soften the skins to help release the juice and break down some of the fruit to help it pass through our juice strainer.

 You can either put the soft cooked grapes through a jelly strainer (about $9.00, see ordering at right) which results in the most clear jelly and is easiest to use, or pour them through cheesecloth in a colander.
 Or if you don't mind chunky jelly, just let the juice stand for 20 minutes, and decant (pour off) the clear liquid to use and leave the solids behind.